Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

 Consequently we propose the following slight adjustment in the definition of Borel boundedness, justified below by Proposition~\ref{prop:bb=prime}, so that it can properly serve as a model for the general theory.
 Recall that if $X$ is a standard Borel space, then we define the equivalence relation $E_\sset(X)$ on $X^\omega$ by

 If $X$ is clear from context, we shall often write $E_\sset$ instead of $E_\sset(X)$.

 \begin{defn} Let $E$ be a countable Borel equivalence relation on the standard Borel space $X$.
-Then $E$ has property $\sfb$ ($E$ is \emph{Borel bounded}) if for every Borel homomorphism $\phi\from X\into(\omega^\omega)^\omega$ from $E$ to $E_\sset(\omega^\omega)$, there exists a Borel homomorphism $\psi\from X\into\omega^\omega$ from $E$ to $=^*$ such that for all $x\in X$ and for all $n\in\omega$, $\phi(x)(n)\leq^*\psi(x)$. \end{defn}
+Then $E$ has property $\sfb$ ($E$ is \emph{Borel bounded}) if for every Borel homomorphism $\phi\colon X\to(\omega^\omega)^\omega$ from $E$ to $E_\sset(\omega^\omega)$, there exists a Borel homomorphism $\psi\colon X\to \omega^\omega$ from $E$ to $E_0(\omega^\omega)$ such that for all $x\in X$ and for all $n\in\omega$, $\phi(x)(n)\leq^*\psi(x)$. \end{defn}

 In the original Definition~\ref{df:bb}, the function $\phi$ assigns a countable family of functions $\phi([x]_E)\subset\omega^\omega$ to each $E$-class by associating a single one to each element in the class.
 In Definition~\ref{df:prime}, we give \emph{each} element $x\in X$ knowledge of the entire family of functions that $\phi$ associates to $[x]_E$.
-As we will see below, this slight tweak will enable us to prove closure under $\leq_B$ for whatever Borel invariant property we choose to consider.
+As we will see below, this slight tweak will enable us to prove downward closure under $\leq_B$ for all of the properties defined below.

 \begin{prop} Let $E$ be a countable Borel equivalence relation on the standard Borel space $X$.
 Then $E$ is Borel bounded in the sense of Definition~\ref{df:bb} if and only if $E$ has property $\sfb$, \emph{i.e.}, is Borel bounded in the sense of Definition~\ref{df:prime}. \end{prop}